pivotal-cf/pivotal-ui/docs/UpgradeGuide.md

 - Added component that allows a modal to slide in from the right side of the page

 ### Links
-- Added new underline css classes
+- Added new underline CSS classes

 ### Notifications
 - CSS refactor